Turkey arrests suspect in connection with Haitian president's murder | Law-Order

 Turkey arrests suspect in connection with Haitian president's murder

-Turkey's Interior Ministry did not immediately respond to a request for comment on the matter.
+Turkey's Interior Ministry did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)